 I know Waitomo Caves are the most popular place to see glow worms in New Zealand, but I loved our night kayaking tour to see the glow worms along the canyon wall on Lake McLaren.

 Our well-organized evening out began with wine and cheese as we watched the sunset over the lake.
-Then the short kayak trip to the canyon, arriving by dark.
-Here we rafted together, turned off our lights and sat in silence absorbing the illuminated magic.
+Then, the short kayak trip to the canyon, arriving by dark.
+We rafted together, turned off our lights and sat in silence, absorbing the illuminated magic.

 Everything we needed was provided, from warm clothes and kayaks to snacks and transportation.
 It was a bit of exercise (although quite easy) followed by a spectacular show of nature.